Village of the Damned (1960 film): Theatrical release

 Given an 'A' certificate by the British censors, the film opened in June 1960 at The Ritz cinema in Leicester Square, London.
 According to director Wolf Rilla, it soon attracted audiences, and cinema goers queued round the block to see it.
-In December of the same year it was released New York and Los Angeles; it became a sleeper hit for MGM in the US.
+In December of the same year it was released New York and Los Angeles; a significant publicity campaign by MGM in the US led to it becoming a box office success.

 Home media

 MGM first released the VHS format on April 27, 1995.
 The film was also released on DVD by Warner Home Video on August 10, 2004, and on Blu-ray by Warner Archive Collection on July 21, 2018.

+Reception

 Box office

 According to MGM records the film earned $1.4 million in the US and Canada and $775,000 elsewhere, resulting in a profit of $860,000.
 Kine Weekly called it a "money maker" at the British box office in 1960.
+By 1962 plans were under way for a sequel.